matheus-vieira/matheus-vieira.github.io/source/_questions_2025_dotnet/question-13.md

 ---
 layout: question
-title: What is the primary purpose of NuGet in the .NET ecosystem?
+title: What is minimal APIs in .NET?
 options:
-- Database management
+- Mobile APIs
-- User interface design
+- Simplified way to create APIs with minimal code
-- Package management and dependency resolution
+- Microservice APIs
-- Code compilation
+- Reduced functionality APIs
-answer: 3
+answer: 2
-explanation: NuGet is the package manager for .NET that allows developers to easily share, discover, and consume reusable code packages.
-It handles dependency resolution and package installation.
+explanation: "Minimal APIs provide a simplified approach to create HTTP APIs with minimal dependencies and configuration."
 ---